HIRO-group/easy_handeye/README.md

 Automatic Calibration implementation of easy_handeye: TF / VISP Hand-Eye Calibration
 ============================================

-This is an edit to the [Easy Handy-Eye calibration program] ("https://github.com/IFL-CAMP/easy_handeye") to create an automatic calibration program for the HIRO Sawyer robot.
+This is an edit to the [Easy Handy-Eye calibration program] (https://github.com/IFL-CAMP/easy_handeye) to create an automatic calibration program for the HIRO Sawyer robot.

 This utilizes the eye-on-base implementation of the program using an Intel RealSense camera mounted on the ceiling above Sawyer.

-## Getting started
+### Getting started:
+This tutorial is picks up from the basic ROS setup outline in the HIRO wiki.
+If you have not yet setup your workspace using that [guide](https://hiro-group.ronc.one/new_member.html), please do so first!

 These are the same basic steps for implementation of Easy Hand-Eye.

-- clone this repository into your catkin workspace:
+- clone this fork of the repository into your workspace:
 ```
 cd ~/catkin_ws/src  # replace with path to your workspace
 git clone https://github.com/HIRO-group/easy_handeyee